Choosing a TMJ Disorder Mouth Guard:

 Bruxism (BRUK-siz-um) is a condition in which you grind, gnash or clench your teeth.
 If you have bruxism, you may unconsciously clench your teeth together during the day, or clench or grind them at night (sleep bruxism).

 Malocclusion of teeth: “Occlusion” refers to the alignment of teeth and the way that the upper and lower teeth fit together (bite).
 The upper teeth should fit slightly over the lower teeth.
 The points of the molars should fit the grooves of the opposite molar.
-If you have “malocclusion,” your bite does not fit properly, which can cause jaw damage.
+If you have “malocclusion,” your bite does not fit properly, which can cause jaw damage, muscle tension and musculoskeletal pain.

-Hyperactive muscles: in 90% of the pain in the body, the pain actually originates in the muscles.
+Hyperactive muscles: 90% of the pain in the body actually originates in the muscles.
 When those are forces to function in a way that they cannot relax, the result is a buildup of lactic acid and other metabolic waste and that if generally the source of the pain.

 What Kind of Mouth Guard is Right for Me?